 There’s no pilau to buy this year, but John and Teresa are sharing the recipe!
 They’ve reduced the 10-gallon recipe to a 2.5-gallon recipe that they say can be cooked on your kitchen stove.
 All you need is a large pot of any kind.
 If anyone is interested in giving it a try, simply email John and Teresa Dean and they’ll send you the recipe.

-Last but certainly not least, check out these photos from our 1987 St. John’s Market, shared by Virginia Perkins.
-Now THOSE are some great Market Memories!
+Last but certainly not least, is a wonderful reflection on the growth of the Outdoor Garden booth from longtime chair Linda Harkey, and some amazing photos from our 1987 St. John’s Market, shared by Virginia Perkins.

 What great Market Memories!